Mahindra to buy out Navistar stakes in Indian truck businesses

-MUMBAI/BANGALORE India's Mahindra & Mahindra (MAHM.NS) will buy Navistar International Corp's (NAV.N) stakes in the automakers' two joint ventures in the country, in a $33 million deal as the troubled U.S. truckmaker looks to dump its underperforming businesses.
+MUMBAI/BANGALORE Dec 18 India's Mahindra & Mahindra will buy Navistar International Corp's stakes in the automakers' two joint ventures in the country, in a $33 million deal as the troubled U.S. truckmaker looks to dump its underperforming businesses.

-Mahindra Navistar, formed in 2005, has struggled to gain a significant foothold in India's competitive commercial vehicles market, where Tata Motors (TAMO.NS) and Ashok Leyland (ASOK.NS) control around 70 percent.
+Mahindra Navistar, formed in 2005, has struggled to gain a significant foothold in India's competitive commercial vehicles market, where Tata Motors and Ashok Leyland control around 70 percent.

 "While the Indian market has not expanded as we had expected and industry challenges there continue in the near term, we still see promise in India going forward," Troy Clarke, president, Navistar, said in a statement on Tuesday.